wtmatlock/dtp-comparative-genomics/README.md

 wget https://github.com/wtmatlock/dtp-comparative-genomics/archive/main.zip
 unzip main.zip
 ```
 Try exploring the directory structure with the `ls`, `wc`, and `cd` commands.
-If you are unsure what a tool does, use `man`, e.g. `man ls`.
+If you are unsure what a command does, use `man`, e.g. `man ls`.
 If you want to clear your terminal, use... `clear`.
 I originally downloaded these sequences from [NCBI](https://www.ncbi.nlm.nih.gov), which is a database of biological data, including genome sequences.
 Each sequence in the `ecoli` and `mtb` directories is the complete chromosome from an *E. coli* and *M. tuberculosis* genome, respectively.
 The files are all in the [FASTA](https://en.wikipedia.org/wiki/FASTA_format) format.
 - What does FASTA stand for?
 - What are the features of a FASTA file?
 - What is the purpose of the header line?